ktaka-ccmp/ktaka.blog.ccmp.jp/2024/HTMX-FasAPI-Sign-in-with-Google/Readme.en.md

 - verify JWT,
 - create the user in the database,
-- create a session(, and store it in a session database),
+- create a session and store it in a session database,
 - set the session_id in the cookie,
 - then return the response to the front end.